 - Once all chicken pieces are golden brown, stir in the stock, reserved marinade, carrots, tomatoes, ketchup, allspice and bay leaves.

 - Cover the pot and bring the mixture to a boil, about 10 minutes.
 Remove the lid and reduce the heat to low.
-Cover and cook until the chicken is very tender and the sauce has reduced by half, about 45 minutes.
+Once heat is lowered, cover again and cook until the chicken is very tender and the sauce has reduced by half, about 45-50 minutes.
 Season with salt and pepper to taste.
 Remove bay leaves.

 - Serve the chicken with rice and peas recipe which you can find HERE